kristianHoden/smartPARE/README.md

 #Dependencies - The following packages must be installed.
 Please see our publication to see what
 #versions I used, if struggling.
 library("reticulate")
-reticulate::use_condaenv("hdf5=1.10.5", required = TRUE) # This might not be necessary for you but it helped me.
+reticulate::use_condaenv("hdf5=1.10.5", required = TRUE) # This might not be necessary for you but setting up a condaenv with "hdf5=1.10.5" helped me install keras.
 library("EBImage")
 library("fftwtools")
 library("keras")